Time-Varying Graph Learning with Constraints on Graph Temporal Variation

-In the first model, we assume that most edges and their weights are likely to remain unchanged over a short-term time horizon \textbf{(P1)}.
-Thus, we select a regularizer $R (\cdot) = \| \cdot \|_{1} $ in (\ref{eq:tgl_wform}) and formulate the optimization problem as:
+In the first model, we assume that most edges and their weights will likely remain unchanged over a short-term time horizon.
+Thus, as the regularizer $R(\cdot)$ in \eqref{eq:tgl_wform}, we aim to minimize the $\ell_1$ norm of the adjacency matrices between the time slots $t$ and $t-1$.
+This leads to the following {\it fused Lasso} formulation \cite{tibshirani2005}:

-A penalty on $\ell_{1}$-norm of the difference between neighboring time windows leads to a {\it fused Lasso} problem \cite{tibshirani2005}, which encourages sparse differences, leading to local temporal constancy of weighted adjacency matrices, and thus, solution graphs that tend to satisfy the \textbf{(P1)} property.